lesesalen/lesebot/README.md

 you can install it without the optional dependency `sodium` like so: `npm ci --no-optional`.

 Once you have everything installed you can start developing.
-The easiest way to do this is to start the bot with `npm start` to automatically reload the bot whenever the code changes.
+The easiest way to do this is to start the bot with `npm dev` to automatically reload the bot whenever the code changes.

 # Inspiration, help